 'I see winning this award as recognition that the fantastic

 efforts by all those that volunteer with Powys Samaritans in

 Llandrindod Wells are appreciated and valued.'

-number of suicides in the South Wales Valleys by establishing their
+to reduce the number of suicides in the South Wales Valleys by

 The former Samaritans Trustee for Wales from Cardigan, a

 listening volunteer in Haverfordwest, is Chair of Samaritans

 Valleys Steering Group, which is overseeing the establishment of a

 project in the Valleys to raise awareness of the service and the